Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

-Inspired by probability theory, the authors in \cite{taylor2017eigenvector} defined Marginal Layer Centrality ${(MLC)}$ (\ref{eq11}), and Conditional centrality (\ref{eq12}). ${MLC}$ indicates the average joint centralities over all nodes at time layer $t$.
+Inspired by probability theory, the authors in \cite{taylor2017eigenvector} defined Marginal Layer Centrality $\mathrm{(MLC)}$ and Conditional centrality in following equations (\ref{eq11}, \ref{eq12}). $\mathrm{MLC}$ indicates the average joint centralities over all nodes at time layer $t$.
 Conditional centrality of node $v$ shows the importance of the node relative to other nodes at layer $t$.

-\subsubsection{Choice of $\omega$ for steady state node ranking}
+\subsubsection{Choice of $\omega$ for Steady State Node Ranking}

 A number of factors should be taken into account while choosing the value of $\omega$.
 The choice of $\omega$ should be appropriate for the targeted application or the research question.
 When $\omega$ $\rightarrow \infty$, the centrality measures change slowly over time.
 On the other hand, in presence of small $\omega$, the $CC_{v}(\omega)$ fluctuates from one time layer to the other.
 We considered $\omega$ at strong coupling regime.
 If $\omega$ is too large (e.g. $\omega$ $>$ 100), the $CC_{v}(\omega)$ reaches to stationary that is equal to average $CC_{v}(\omega)$ over all time layers \cite{shai2017case}.
 Moreover, the dominant eigenvalue of $\mathbb{C}(\omega)$ converge to the same values of $\boldsymbol{\hat{A}}$.
 That is, $\lambda_{\max}(\omega)\rightarrow \tilde{\mu}_1$, where $\lambda_{\max}$ and $\tilde{\mu}_1$ are the dominant eigenvalues of $\mathbb{C}(\omega)$ and $\boldsymbol{\hat{A}}$, respectively.